03/09/22 – Wisconsin State Journal: Madison, Dane County pick permanent homeless men’s shelter site on Far East Side

 Hospitals may only refer guests after intake hours if they contact shelter staff and complete the

-Shelter Referral for Medical Providers confirming that the guest has been screened for COVID-19 symptoms that day.
+Shelter Referral for Medical Providers confirming that the guest has been screened for COVID-19 and monkeypox symptoms that day.
 If the provider suspects the guest may have either COVID-19 or monkeypox, they should refer directly to the Isolation/Quarantine Center (IQC).

-The City of Madison is providing direct transportation from The Beacon day shelter
+Porchlight is continuing to provide direct shuttle transportation from The Beacon day shelter

-(615 E Washington Ave) to the Zeier Road overnight shelter between 4:15pm and 4:45pm each day, and from
+(615 E Washington Ave) to the Zeier Road overnight shelter between 4:15pm and 4:45pm each day,

-Porchlight provides emergency overnight shelter to male-identified individuals over the age of 18 at its Drop-In Shelter and two overflow shelters.
-Guests receive two meals per day, personal hygiene supplies, access to showers and laundry facilities, and case management services.
+The Porchlight Drop-In Shelter provides emergency overnight shelter to male-identified individuals over the age of 18.
+Guests receive two meals per day, personal hygiene supplies, access to showers and bathrooms, and case management services.
 Shelter hours are 5:00pm – 8:00am, every day.

 The shelter is currently located at 2002 Zeier Road.
-Year-round intake hours are 5:30pm – 8:30pm.
+Year-round intake hours are 5:00pm – 8:30pm.
 Requests to enter shelter after intake has ended are subject to the Late Entry Policy.
-Eligible guests must receive prior approval for late entry by calling shelter staff at (608) 255-2960 before 8:00pm on the day of late entry.
+Eligible guests must receive prior approval for late entry by calling staff at (608) 416-1446 before 8:00pm on the day of late entry.

 All guests are expected to adhere to shelter guidelines, which are posted and available in hard copy.
 Failure to adhere to guidelines may result in suspension of shelter services.
-Guests who present at shelter under the influence of alcohol or drugs may be denied access to shelter that night.
+Guests who present at shelter intoxicated may access shelter, but may not bring alcohol or drugs into shelter.

-Porchlight’s emergency shelter assists over 1,000 men experiencing homelessness each year with the support of 70 volunteer organizations and 1,200 individual volunteers.
+Porchlight’s emergency shelter assists over 1,000 men experiencing homelessness each year with the support of many volunteer organizations and individual volunteers.
 Thank you to all who donate their time and effort to helping those in need!